cyrillay/Simudyne/README.md

         - 5 .csv files that contains each category, with the last value of each line corresponding to the year.

 Step 7 : You can run the program again with a different value of brand_factor, it will create erase and create new output files.

+Optional : If you want to speed up the process, you can remove the console output (lines 106,114,122,130,138)